Division of Science

 This course is designed for students interested in the future studies in medical college, agronomy, medicine, life science, neuroscience and brain-like intelligence science, man-machine engineering, nutrition and food science, environmental science, ocean science and related fields.
 It is suitable for the students in a planned way to participate in the activities of biology competitions at home and abroad to study, students of high level biology, Taking senior high school chemistry and physics course is suggested at the mean time.

-Introduction to Earth Science
+Earth Science

+Hurricanes, earthquakes, floods, and other natural hazards happen every day.
+Where is it safe to live?
+How has the global climate changed since the Ice Age?
+Why is London warmer than Heilongjiang, even though London is closer to the North Pole than Heilongjiang?
+How do earth processes influence our lives?
+What stories do landscapes tell?
 If you are interested in exploring these questions, you're welcome to join this introductory course, which provides you with a basic knowledge of Earth's natural features and the processes that affect them.
 Understanding how earth, an integrated system, functions and how it varies over space and time is crucial for making informed decisions about the use and preservation of Earth's natural environments and resources.
 Focusing on the four components of the earth system — land, water, air, and life — and their interactions, this course identifies physical phenomena and natural processes and stresses their characteristics, relationships, and distributions.
 GIS, geographic data, maps, satellite images, and numerous landscape photographs are offered for learners to study and analyze the physical environments around us.
-One of the highlights of this course is the use of GIS (Geographic Information System) which is rarely taught in high schools in China, but it is a recommended skill when applying for earth science related majors such as geography, environmental science, animal protection, city planning, and others.

 AP Environmental Science